-In areas where an on-site sewage system (septic system) is considered a significant drinking water threat, inspections are required once every five years in accordance with the Ontario Building Code's mandatory on-site sewage system inspection program.
-In the ABMV Source Protection Region, 204 on-site sewage systems are subject to the mandatory inspection program.
+In areas where an on-site sewage system (septic system) is considered a significant drinking water threat, inspections are required once every five years in accordance with the Ontario Building Code.
+In the ABMV SPR, the inspections were carried out by municipal staff or B.M.
+Ross and Associates Limited (for the Township of Huron-Kinloss).
+Educational materials were reviewed with the landowner at the time of the initial inspection.

+In the ABMV Source Protection Region, 202 on-site sewage systems are subject to the mandatory inspection program.
 For the first round of inspections, 99% of these systems were inspected within the five-year timeline, in accordance with the Ontario Building Code.
 The inspection results found the majority are functioning as designed and carrying out regular pump-outs.